-Akens was convicted in Missouri of possession of controlled substance with the intent to distribute.
+Akens was convicted in Missouri of possession of a controlled substance with the intent to distribute (according to the judgment in the appendix, and the specific finding of the district court).
 See Mo.
 Rev. Stat.
 195.211.
 Any person "who has been convicted in any court of, a crime punishable by imprisonment for a term exceeding one year [shall not] ship or transport in interstate or foreign commerce, or possess in or affecting commerce, any firearm or ammunition; or . . . receive any firearm or ammunition which has been shipped or transported in interstate or foreign commerce."
 18 U.S.C. § 922(g)(1).